MayYar/Google-Dialogflow/README.md

     - Input: User
     - Output: Bot
 4. Use your own data to have different application

+#### Problem Solving
+Q: Text response can not add hyperlink A: Use <u>Linkify</u> and remember to add <u>android:autoLink</u> in layout attribute (or html tag)
+Q: How to customize picture reponse?
+A: Use SpannableStringBuilder to add Imagespan into Textview

 ## Contact
 Feel free to [contact me](jyunyan.lu@gmail.com) if there's any problem.